steveiliop56/getashell/README.md

 > Warning ⚠️: The project is **not** unmaintained, i just don't have anything else to add it.
 If you have a cool idea on what to include open an issue : )

-> Warning ⚠️: The app is in early stages of development, I am still quite new to both writing full stack apps and using technologies like drizzle and react.
-Any contributions are welcome.

 ### Installation ⏬

 The installation is very simple and straight forward.
 You will firstly need to generate a super secure secret key with openssl.
 This can be done with this command: